 In many countries, it’s an offense to ride a motorbike without exhaust baffles, that’s why experts always recommend removing exhaust baffles only if you want motorbike sound to dampen and if there’s no law in your country for exhaust baffles.

-I always recommend not removing the exhaust baffle since it affects your motorbike performance and makes an unnecessary sound that affects riders and the environment.
+I don’t recommend removing the exhaust baffle since it affects your motorbike performance and makes an unnecessary sound that affects riders and the environment.

 What’s the Other Work of Motorcycle Exhaust Baffles?